Acedev003/ascii-cam/README.md

 # ascii-cam
-Simple cli demo of ascii effects on terminal from camera feed.
+Simple cli application for ascii effects on terminal from camera feed.

 ## Installation
 - First clone the repository